edgexfoundry/app-service-configurable/snap/README.md

 env.<stanza>.<config option>
 ```

-For instance, to setup an override of the service's Port use:
+For instance, to setup an override of the service's port:

 ```bash
 sudo snap set env.service.port=2112